kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 Consider a cluster with 3 nodes, `node-1` through `node-3`.
 The cluster is running several applications.
 One of them has 3 replicas initially called `pod-a`, `pod-b`, and `pod-c`.
 Another, unrelated pod without a PDB, called `pod-x`, is also shown.
-Initially, the pods are layed out as follows:
+Initially, the pods are laid out as follows:

 |       node-1         |       node-2        |       node-3       |
 |:--------------------:|:-------------------:|:------------------:|